websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/commerce-roles-reference.md

-# Commerce Roles
+# Commerce Roles Reference

-User roles group together necessary permissions for accessing and using Liferay applications and resources.
+User roles group permissions necessary for accessing and using Liferay applications and resources.
 Each role can be scoped to an instance, Site, Organization, Asset Library, or Account.
 This scope determines which permissions can be assigned to the role.
-Each permission also has its own scope, which determines the context in which the applications and resources can be accessed and used.
+Each permission also has its own scope that determines which applications and resources can be accessed and used.
 See [Understanding Roles and Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.html) for more details.

 Commerce includes four out-of-the-box Commerce roles: Account Administrator, Account Member, Buyer, and Order Manager.
-While these roles may satisfy your business/Commerce needs, other common roles include: Catalog Manager, Inventory Manager, Shipments Manager, Instance Order Manager, and Discount Manager.
+While these roles may satisfy your Commerce needs, other common roles you may want to add include: Catalog Manager, Inventory Manager, Shipments Manager, Instance Order Manager, and Discount Manager.

-Each Commerce role groups together , to address needs in specific use cases.

 ```note::
    For Liferay 7.3.x and earlier Commerce versions, Sales Agent is also included as an out-of-the-box role.